NEW WORK LOST NIGHT OPENS AT ATALANTE, GÖTEBORG 21 FEB 2020

-In Lost night Björn Säfsten and dancers Sophie Augot, Alexander Gottfarb and Marianne Kjaersund attempt to approach the feeling of loss.
+In Lost Night Björn Säfsten and the dancers Sophie Augot, Alexander Gottfarb and Marianne Kjaersund attempt to approach the feeling of loss.
 It is unclear who has lost what or when something was lost.
 Instead it is a puzzle of fictional situations whose building blocks process what it means to lose something or someone.
 In the performance, the dancers use words, sound, song and movement to take in and sing out the choreography.

 Dancers: Sophie Augot, Alexander Gottfarb, Marianne Kjaersund

 The Swedish Arts Grants Committee, Stockholms Stad.Co-production NorrlandsOperan and MDT

 Residencies at The Swedish Arts Council and Arbeitsplatz Wien